Quantum-Codes/jeeadv_2024/README.md

 All this data was already available publicly through the published JIC reports available on the jeeadv website and also the JoSAA website.
 This is just a more readable form (excel sheets or CSVs).

+**This dataset contains:**
+1. Opening and closing ranks of all institutes.
+2. Seat matrix of all institutes.
+3. Data of allotment to IITs of each student who got a seat in IIT.
+4. Some statistics derived from this data

 The goal of the project is to provide all data of the JIC report and JoSAA opening closing ranks in a more accessible way to all students in form of an excel spreadsheet which they can utilize make better decisions for the JOSAA councelling 2025+ and to also put them in a readable format for those curious about performance statistics.

 Also for anyone curious, the whole `main.py`, `webscraper.py` and `seat_matrix.py` has a lot of comments explaining the code and how it works and which decisions were made, so you can also check that out to understand how the data was processed.<br>